JUNNY12/Incident-reporting/README.md

 This is a web application built with React and Firebase that allows users to report incidents and receive notifications when new incidents are reported.

 ## Features
 - Users can report incidents by filling out a form with details about the incident.
+- Users can delete incident report
 - Users receive notifications when new incidents are reported, as long as they have logged in before.
 - Incidents are stored in Firebase Realtime database, making it easy to view and manage reported incidents.